 Survey

-Student Survey.
-(Appendix B.) Positive and negative findings are communicated to staff members as appropriate; follow-up monitoring of issues has been implemented as indicated.
-All surveys have been reviewed by the Director and Associate Director anonymously when possible (personal notes are sometimes included on surveys) and follow-up actions, studies or monitoring have been undertaken as indicated.
+Student Survey (Appendix B).
+Positive and negative findings are communicated to staff members as appropriate; follow-up monitoring of issues has been implemented as indicated.
+All surveys have been reviewed by the Director and Associate Director, anonymously when possible (personal notes are sometimes included on surveys), and follow-up actions, studies, or monitoring have been undertaken as indicated.

-Community Advisor Survey.
-(Appendix C.) Our objective was to effectively train the community advisors to understand The Student Code of Conduct and how to use it properly in doing their job in the residence halls.
-The survey feedback has been very favorable over the past five years; therefore little change has been implemented.
+Community Advisor Survey (Appendix C).
+The objective was to effectively train the community advisors to understand The Student Code of Conduct and how to use it properly in doing their job in the residence halls.
+The survey feedback has been very favorable over the past five years; therefore, little change has been implemented.

-Residence Hall Judicial Program Feedback Survey.
-(Appendix D.)
+Residence Hall Judicial Program Feedback Survey (Appendix D).

-As a result of participant feedback on our survey we have improved the format of the training by streamlining the amount of material covered.
+As a result of participant feedback on this survey, Judicial Affairs has improved the format of the training by streamlining the amount of material covered.

-We have documented learning outcomes as stated by survey participants to assess the effectiveness of our training.
-Our identified learning objectives related to understand how the judicial system functions and the expectations for residence hall staff were accomplished.
+Judicial Affairs has documented learning outcomes as stated by survey participants to assess the effectiveness of its training.
+The department’s identified learning objectives related to understanding how the judicial system functions: the expectations for residence hall staff were accomplished.

-Mediation Client Survey.
-(Appendix E.) A need for more data has been noted, although what has been collected so far has been very favorable.
+Mediation Client Survey (Appendix E).
+The department has noted a need for more data; what has been collected so far has been very favorable.

 External Evaluation